 When finished, Windows Movie Maker will give you the option of viewing the video immediately, opening the folder where you saved it or closing the save options.

 You now have a permanently rotated video to watch, share or further edit as you see fit.

 Rotating a video can come in handy if you shot it wrong to begin with and want to watch it comfortably.
-If you were going for an artistic effect, you may want to leave it the way it is but if you want to change it permanently, using Windows Movie Maker on your PC is the quickest way to do so.
+If you were going for an artistic effect, you may want to leave it the way it is but if you want to change it permanently, using Windows Movie Maker on your PC, if available, is the quickest way to do so.

+If you don’t have Windows Movie Maker, one of the online services mentioned here ought to do the job for you.
 If you just want to watch the video, go with VLC and save yourself the hassle of having to edit the video.
-Either way, you can quickly rotate a video to your liking on a PC with either VLC or Windows Movie Maker.
+Either way, you can quickly rotate a video to your liking using any of the options above.